UHAXM1/Quantum/README.md

 	qBittorrent Configuration:
 		Host: this should be 'http://127.0.0.1:8080' by default, if you are not using the default port or want to connect to a remote instance change the ip and port number here, if you are using SSL you need to change http to https.
-		Username and Password: Input the username and password you setup in the Qbittorrent setup above, if you have enabled Bypass authentication for client on localhost and are local you can leave this blank.
+		Username and Password: Input the username and password you setup in the qBittorrent setup above, if you have enabled Bypass authentication for client on localhost and are local you can leave this blank.

 	Test/Save:
 		Click this button to Test then save the current configuration, you will get a popup telling you if the connection is a successful.